René Cortázar: Candidate for the Constitutional Convention

 René Cortázar was part of the "Approval List" for district 8 in the 2021 conventional constituent elections.
 Cortázar's candidacy was ultimately unsuccessful despite being the one that received the largest sum of donations in all of Chile.

-In 2022, he joined the Cristián Warnken's Yellow Movement for Chile, which actively participated in the plebiscite on the Proposal for a New Constitution of the Constituent Convention, in defense of the rejection option.
+In 2022, he joined the Cristián Warnken's political movement Amarillos por Chile, which actively participated in the plebiscite on the Proposal for a New Constitution of the Constituent Convention, in defense of the rejection option.
 On September 23, the Yellow Movement for Chile began procedures to become a political party.
 In 2022, he presented his resignation from the Christian Democratic Party (PDC) after 50 years of militancy.

 Business career

 Before becoming Minister of State, Cortázar was a member of the boards of D&S, Entel Chile, CorpBanca, Almacenes Paris, AES Gener, La Polar, Moneda, ILC and ICB He was also vice president of Icare and director of the Alberto Hurtado Center for Labor Studies.
-He also served as Chairman of the board of directors of the Cieplan study center.
+He also served as chairman of the board of directors of the Cieplan study center.

-On August 10, 2010, four days after Andrónico Luksic Craig announced his entry into the station with 67% he became the Chairman of the Board of Directors of Canal 13.
+On August 10, 2010, four days after Andrónico Luksic Craig announced his entry into the station with 67% he became the chairman of the board of directors of Canal 13.
 He left office in July 2012 to rejoin Cieplan.
 In April 2015, he resumed responsibility at the station.